 ➡️ Explore Hauz Khas Village, one of Delhi’s gentrified urban villages.
 It’s a pretty cool, boho kind of vibe, and gets very lively at night.
 Only local vehicles are permitted in the village, which is one main lane down the middle and a few offshoots, so it’s super easy to navigate.

-➡️ Social (Hauz Khas) is an excellent restaurant for a meal.
-The menu has something for everyone, and the outdoor terrace overlooks the Hauz Khas Fort.
+➡️ Visit one of Delhi’s most famous restaurants, Social (Hauz Khas) for a meal.
+The menu has something for everyone, and the outdoor terrace has spectacular views overlooking Hauz Khas Complex.

 ➡️ At the very end of the main lane in Hauz Khas Village is the Hauz Khas Complex from the 13th century.
 Besides a fort, there are ruins of a madrassa, mosque, and tombs of past rulers.
 Admission is INR 300 and it’s totally worth it.
 This is a hidden gem of Delhi.
 You can buy tickets online on the Archeological Survey of India website in advance (and they’re slightly cheaper).

-➡️ Hauz Khas Fort abuts Deer Park, a lovely public park.
+➡️ Hauz Khas Complex abuts Deer Park, a free place to visit.
 Besides the peaceful greenery, the park has several tombs and wall mosques built between the 14th and 16th centuries.
-There’s a really nice walking path along the historic royal reservoir where you get great views of Hauz Khas Fort.
+There’s a really nice walking path along the historic royal reservoir where you get great views of Hauz Khas Complex.
 The entrance to the park is just outside the gate at the top of Hauz Khas Village.

 The nearest metro station is Green Park, and it’s about a 15 minute walk.